 I left it as a single shot rather than converting it to a repeater.
 Reason one being, it's easier.
 Reason two, and the most important reason being: There's something quite special about shooting one shot at a time.
 Mentally, it does something different than when you're sitting atop a full magazine.
 I have plenty of repeaters.
 This rifle serves a different mantra.

 Is the barrel length worth it?
-I tested the 8 different types of ammo I had on hand in the TS Customs 17HMR with 26" barrel as well as my Sako Quad with 20" barrel and collected the average velocity.
+I tested the 8 different types of ammo I had on hand in this 17HMR with 26" barrel as well as my Sako Quad with 20" barrel and collected the average velocity.

 The quality control among 17HMR ammo is certainly not very good.
 It's not uncommon to see FPS extreme spreads of more than 150fps when testing.
 For this reason, firing a statistically significant number of rounds meant at least 50 to 100 rounds of each type.
 I felt that was unnecessary, given that the longer barrel shows to provide faster velocities in most ammo tested.
 If I were to fire more of the ammo which showed slightly slower in the longer barrel, its very likely the results would have been reversed.
 It's also important to remember that each and every barrel will be different.
 Some barrels will be slow, and others fast.
 While it is true the longer barrel on this rifle provides faster velocities than the 20" on the Sako, is the length penalty worth the velocity gained?
 When you plug a specific bullet and velocity gain into a ballistic solver, you see that there is not much benefit to having a barrel over 20".
 You might pick up one or two tenths of a mil of wind drift at 200yds.
 If I did it over again, I'd stay with 20" and save that extra length for the Thunderbeast 22 Takedown suppressor.
 This 26" barrel is awful long with the TBAC can on the end.
 I've had 16" 17HMR rifles before, and can tell you first hand that there is definitely a performance penalty when going that short.
 I've had 4 different 17HMR's which were cut/threaded to 16" and learned the hard way that you often give up quite a bit of performance when compared to 20" barrels.
 If the majority of your shooting is inside100yds, then barrel length is likely not going to matter.
 Though I do believe the longer barrels help stretch this cartridge out a bit.